Arejula11/are.dev/src/content/posts/SetUpTerminal.md

 ## Choosing Your Shell

 The shell is the heart of your terminal experience.
-It’s what runs your commands, scripts, and shortcuts, so picking one that fits your style and workflow makes a big difference.
-Here’s a quick overview of the most common options on Unix-based systems:
+It runs your commands, scripts, and shortcuts, so picking one that fits your style and workflow is crucial.
+On Unix systems, you’ll often find Bash as the default, but many developers prefer Zsh or Fish for their extra features and customization options.
+All of these shells are POSIX-compliant, meaning they follow standardized rules for command syntax, environment variables, and scripting.
+This ensures that scripts and configurations you create are portable across macOS, Linux and other Unix-based systems.

 **Bash**
 The default on most Linux distributions (and still available on macOS).
 Bash is reliable, well-documented, and supported everywhere.
 If you’re new to the terminal, it’s a safe starting point, though it can feel a bit plain compared to newer shells.